wp-plugins/nvd3-visualisations/readme.txt

 1. Fast & short input from intuitive fast options (values, labels, and series).
 1. Direct data input from the html tags of document (eq page/post).
 1. Data's import from valid JSON/XML/CSV/TSV file formats.
+1. Standard mySQL input from its any table of values.
 1. Dynamic JSON inputs from any own JavaScript functions.
 .